amirtha19/Hacktech/README.md

 Upload the [Folder](https://drive.google.com/drive/folders/1X-gCnYc2KJ_txs4xfAnXln13xi_CZYwM?usp=sharing) in your drive.

-## Data Training with DETRAC custom annotation dataset

-Since the data in detrac is not fully annotated for all the objects in a frame, we custom annotate using Roboflow.Run the roboflow custom_annotation_train.ipynb

-## The detrac dataset training using yolo performs better than other two
+## The detrac dataset training using yolo with deepsort performs better than pretrained yolo